cjmccjmccjmc/ESP8266-WiFi-Analog-ClockV2/README.md

 ### Trouble Shooting

 * Update the IC parameter (see above) if using a larger/smaller EEROM.
-* Increase or decrease the "PULSETIME" constant by few milliseconds to make your mechanism step reliably. .
+* Increase or decrease the "PULSETIME" constant by few milliseconds to make your mechanism step reliably.
+* Change the NTPSERVERNAME constant to the name of a local NTP server.

 ## Setup